Toungoo dynasty: History

-King Mingyi Nyo founded the First Taungoo Dynasty (1485–1569) at Taungoo far up the Sittaung River south of Inwa towards the end of the Ava Kingdom in 1510.
+King Mingyi Nyo founded the First Toungoo Empire (1510–1599) at Taungoo far up the Sittaung River south of Inwa towards the end of the Ava Kingdom in 1510.
 After the conquest of Inwa by the Mohnyin-led Shan sawbwas in 1527, many Burmese-speakers migrated to Taungoo, which became a new centre.

 Mingyi Nyo's son, King Tabinshwehti, unified most of Burma, consolidating his power and pushing southward, over-running the Irrawaddy Delta and crushing the Hanthawaddy capital of Bago.
 In 1544, Tabinshwehti was crowned as king of all Burma at the ancient capital of Bagan.
-By this time, the geopolitical situation in Southeast Asia had changed dramatically.
+By that time, the geopolitical situation in Southeast Asia had changed dramatically.
 The Shan gained power in a new kingdom in the north, the Ayutthaya Kingdom had established itself as a suzerain power around the Chao Phraya river basin, while the Portuguese Empire had arrived in the south and conquered Malacca.

 With the coming of European traders, Burma was once again an important trading centre, and Tabinshwehti moved his capital to Bago due to its strategic position for commerce.
 He then began assembling an army for an attack on coastal Rakhine State to the west.
 Tabinshwehti's forces were defeated at Arakan but he was able to gain control of Lower Burma up to Pyay.
 He led his retreating army eastward to the Ayutthaya Kingdom, where he was again defeated in the Burmese–Siamese War (1547–49).
 A period of unrest and rebellions among other conquered peoples followed and Tabinshwehti was assassinated in 1550.

 Bayinnaung's Empire

 Tabinshwehti's brother-in-law, Bayinnaung, succeeded to the throne in 1550 and reigned 30 years, launching a campaign of conquest invading several states, including Manipur (1560) and Ayutthaya (1564).
-An energetic leader and effective military commander, he made Toungoo the most powerful state in Southeast Asia and extended his borders from Laos to Ayutthaya.
+An energetic leader and effective military commander, he made Taungoo the most powerful state in Southeast Asia and extended his borders from Laos to Ayutthaya.
 Bayinnaung was poised to deliver a final, decisive assault on the western kingdom of Arakan when he died in 1581.
 His son Nanda Bayin and his successors were forced to quell rebellions in other parts of the kingdom, and the conquest of Arakan was never achieved.